chrisbcaldwell/Data_Pipelines_Concurrency/README.md

 ## Make additional code modifications as you see fit.

+See above, where original image aspect ratio scaling was implemented.

 ## Build, test, and run the pipeline program with and without goroutines.
 Compare processing times with and without goroutines.

 ## Prepare a complete README.md file documenting your work.

 ## References

+Just notes until I finish and add some polish

 https://www.reddit.com/r/golang/comments/wwsclz/trying_to_understand_context_better_specifically/